 - Investigate causes of accidents, injuries, or illnesses related to product usage to develop solutions to minimize or prevent recurrence.

-Product Safety Engineers state the following job skills are important in their day-to-day work.
+When polled, Product Safety Engineers say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.